Skip to main content

 Disclaimer

-These statements reflect the experience and understanding of Faye’s family, based on available medical records and evidence.
-They highlight systemic issues, not individual blame, and call for policy change in the public interest.
+This campaign reflects the lived experience and understanding of Faye’s family, based on available medical records and evidence.
+It highlights systemic issues and calls for policy reform in the public interest.
+It does not assign blame to individual clinicians.

 United Kingdom